When I heard first Eric Worre’s say network marketing is a better way, it really resonated with me.

 Use your own money (low startup and low overhead) and leverage your time, some sweat equity, and a business model that is constructed from the beginning with leverage in mind.

 Think about it.

-Regardless of the type of compensation plan a multi-level marketing company employs (we happen to love binaries), they all have one thing in common… they were created with leverage in mind.
+Regardless of the type of compensation plan a multi-level marketing company employs (we happen to love binary compensation plans), they all have one thing in common… they were created with leverage in mind.